-Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in doing so, will likely have a higher interest rate than you would with a shorter rate lock period
+While there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
+You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would have with a shorter period

-In addition to choosing the shorter lock period, there are more ways you may be able to score the lowest rate.
-The bigger the down payment, the lower your rate will be, since you will have more equity from the beginning.
-You can pay points to lower your rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to reduce the interest rate over the term of the loan.
-You will pay more initially, but you'll save money in the long run.
+There are more ways to get a reduced rate, besides going with a shorter rate lock period.
+The larger down payment you can pay, the better the rate will be, because you will be starting with more equity.
+You could opt to pay points to improve your interest rate for the loan term, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to reduce the interest rate over the term of the loan.
+You'll pay more initially, but you will come out ahead, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.